mgg39/mgg39/README.md

 ### 👩‍💻 Research
 A lot of my work revolves around quantum networking.
 You can follow my readings in my Quantum-tech-papers repository.
 I have worked in quantum protocol design and testing with Netsquid and Python.
-I am also working on a quantum error correction library for Juia's QUantum Clifford tool.
+I am currently working on a quantum error correction library for Julia's QUantum Clifford tool.
-I am working on a side by side comparison of quantum networks against classical networks based on various topological distributions.
+I am also working on a side by side comparison of quantum networks against classical networks based on various topological distributions.

 ### 👩‍💻 Code